firmwaremodules/sjson/README.md

 in their "ram" handler with atoi(), for example.

 This parser also handles arrays of values by invoking the handler for each value in the array.
-At this time arrays of objects are *not* supported and will result in a returned error.

 This parser is inspired by the excellent [JSMN](https://github.com/zserge/jsmn) JSON parser by Serge Zaitsev.
 Unlike JSMN, SJSON does not require a pre-allocated token stack nor input buffer to host the full JSON before parsing.